TomMatthewman/Inventor-iLogic-Code/README.md

 For Batch exporting, I would recomend using the (Any Folder) Options and specify the disk or a high level folder which contains all your CAD to ensure it can find the reqired drawings/ parts (The More specific the folder selection the faster the code will run).
 If use the other export options they will require all parts/drawings and assemblies to be stored in the same file to work as intended.

-I do not have ownership over any of the code within this repository And have mearly edited pre exiting code to produce these.
+I do not have ownership over any of the code within this repository, Mostly pre existing code some with alterations, apart from Batch export section